 II.
 Con Dao Landscapes and Beaches

-After visiting the prisons, the best ways to end the day are traveling around the island, enjoying the beautiful landscapes.
+After visiting the prisons, the best way to end the day are to travel around the island, enjoying the beautiful landscapes.

-Or simply visiting Nui Mot pagoda, Phi Yen temple.
+Or simply visit Nui Mot pagoda, Phi Yen temple.

 III.
 Hang Duong Cemetery